 11. Texas State University

 Texas State University’s Health Administration School offers a Bachelor of Health Administration (BHA) that is recognized among the Lone Star State’s best healthcare administration programs.
-Classes for Texas State University’s undergraduate degree in health care administration includes ethics in the health professions, health care administration history, culture, & language, employment law in management, essentials in health care law and strategic healthcare management, plus a practicum in healthcare management, to name a few.
+Classes for Texas State University’s undergraduate degree in healthcare administration include:

 Texas State University (Texas State) was established in 1899 as a teacher’s training school.
-Texas State University’s campuses in San Marcos, Round Rock, are located about mid-distance between San Antonio and Austin and is home to 38,150 undergraduate and graduate students every year.
+Texas State University’s campuses in San Marcos and Round Rock, are located about mid-distance between San Antonio and Austin and are home to 38,150 undergraduate and graduate students every year.

-What We Like: The most notable alumni of Texas State University, is Lyndon B Johnson and 6x MLB all-star P. Goldschmidt.
+What We Like: The most notable alumni of Texas State University, are Lyndon B Johnson and 6x MLB all-star P. Goldschmidt.

 Degree: BHA